stacks-network/sbtc-developer-release/devenv/README.md

 ```
 BTC_BLOCK_GEN_TIME: <number of seconds before the next block is mined>
 ```
+If you need the BTC wallet private key, it is listed in the stacks Config.toml

 ### Bitcoin
 You can access the [Bitcoin Explorer](https://github.com/janoside/btc-rpc-explorer)